EntelectChallenge/2021-Galaxio/game-logger/README.md

 Once the Game Logger is connected to the Game Runner it will save the current Game State in memory and write a file once the match is finished.
 The Game Logger also serves as an Exception Logger for any Game Engine related exceptions.

-As soon as the match is finished, the logging process needs to complete before sending a response to the Game Runner to start the shoutdown process of all the Game Components.
+As soon as the match is finished, the logging process needs to complete before sending a response to the Game Runner to start the shutdown process of all the Game Components.

-You can find more information on the project structure and technologies [here](technical.md)